 In the past years, terrorism has remained a major threat to security in the European Union.
-The European Commission is committed to ensuring that victims of terrorism can fully rely on their rights independently of where in the EU the terrorist attack takes place.
+The European Commission is committed to ensuring that victims of terrorism can fully rely on their rights independently of where in the EU a terrorist attack takes place.
 The EU adopted a solid set of rules on victims’ rights including particular provisions on rights of victims of terrorism that meet more directly their specific needs.
-This is why learning to deal with victims of terrorism is crucial even before any attack takes place...
+This is why learning to deal with victims of terrorism is crucial even before any attack takes place.

 What is the EU Centre of expertise for victims of terrorism?